European Union's scientific cooperation with third countries: Latin America

 A second project with joint calls (ERANet LAC) is implementing projects in these four areas.
 There were €11 million available for the first call for project proposals (2014–2015) and a similar amount for the second call (2015–2016).
 The partners also carried out a foresight exercise in 2015 to build a common long-term vision for biregional co-operation.

+International scientific and technical cooperation

+As of 2022, the European Union has signed international agreements for scientific and technical cooperation with the following countries: